jsilve24/SilvermanLab/content/positions.md

   date: 2020-08-18
 ---

-We are currently hiring graduate students.
+We are currently hiring graduate students with strong mathematics and statistics backgrounds.
 Contact [Justin Silverman](mailto:justinsilverman@psu.edu) if you are interested.